nielshuman/HorsePowerRun/en/index.md

     weight: 1

 ---
-# Registration HPR 2022 has opened:
+# Registration for the HPR 2022 has opened:

 Now that most COVID-related regulations are gone and both the gevangenismuseum and our coffee-stop locations have reopened, we will be able to organise the event this year.